John G. Trump: Post-war career

-Post-war cancer research (1946–1973)
+MIT cancer research

-After the war, Trump returned to MIT and was appointed director of High Voltage Research Laboratory, a lab pursuing the improvement and application of electrostatic energy.
+Trump returned to his earlier research and was appointed director of High Voltage Research Laboratory, a lab pursuing the improvement and application of electrostatic energy.
+Until 1965, the lab occupied a vehicle garage vacated by the Rad Lab.
 Building upon his pre-war collaboration with hospitals, Trump focused on applying high-voltage engineering to medical challenges, particularly cancer treatment.

-Months after the war ended, Trump began work with his Huntington colleagues to treat cancer patients at a 3-MV generator building on MIT's campus.
+Months after the war ended, Trump began work with his Huntington colleagues to treat cancer patients at a new clinic building on MIT's campus.
 Having discovered a way to reach deep-seated tumors without harming tissues above them, he worked on methods to improve targeting.
 Trump designed an apparatus to rotate the patient around the beam, allowing x-rays to be cross-fired at the tumor site.
 This technique, known as "rotational radiation therapy," remains widely used.

-In 1949, Trump began a two-decade collaboration with the Lahey Clinic, Boston's leading cancer hospital.
+In 1949, Trump began a two-decade collaboration with the Lahey Clinic, Boston's largest cancer hospital.
+MIT built a campus cancer treatment facility (Building 28) around a Van de Graaff accelerator of Trump's design.
 Over the next 22 years, over 500 cancer patients a year received treatment at MIT using Trump's x-ray generator.
-Trump supervised treatments, improved targeting techniques, and personally trained many doctors in their use.
-For many years, he taught radiation physics to early-career doctors.
+Trump supervised treatments and research on tumor targeting, including a novel "rotational radiation therapy" technique that moved the patient around a fixed beam.
+For many years, he taught radiation physics courses to early-career radiologists.
 The lab also focused on skin cancer treatment, designing a 5-MV electron-beam generator for targeting superficial lesions.